Substra/substra/references/sdk.md

 }
 ```

-An `AlreadyExists` exception will be raised if a traintuple already exists that:
+An `AlreadyExists` exception will be raised if a testtuple already exists that:
 * has the same `traintuple_key`, `objective_key`, `data_manager_key` and
   `test_data_sample_keys`
 * and was created through the same node you are using